FireScroll/FireScroll/README.md

 Perfect for config management in all regions.
 Serve sub-ms reads from disk to your APIs and services in the same datacenter.

-With FireScroll you perform mutations (put, delete) to a centralized log cluster powered by Kafka, which partitions and streams those changes to FireScroll nodes deployed in all of the same data centers as your logical compute (API, services, etc).
-You read from FireScroll nodes within the same data center to ensure you have the lowest possible latency lookups, while also ensuring that all mutation operations are linearizable.

 Useful for low-latency cases that can tolerate sub-second cache-like behavior such as:
 - DNS providers serving DNS records
 - Webhost routing (e.g. Vercel mapping your urls to your files and functions)